Principal 3-Bundles with Adjusted Connections: Differential cohomology for principal 3-bundles

-The differential cocycles of a principal $\caG$-bundle (without adjustment) have been developed to a large extent in~\cite{Saemann:2013pca}.\footnote{See also e.g.~\cite{Jurco:2009px} for the contained Čech cocycles and~\cite{Martins:2009aa} for the definition of holonomies based on such principal 3-bundles, as well as~\cite{Breen:1994aa} for related, earlier work.} However, some cocycle relations and most coboundary relations as well as all higher coboundary relations were missing.
-Our constructions, however, require the complete picture which we present further below.

-Let us briefly comment on the underlying calculations.
-These are significantly more involved than in the case of principal 2-bundles based on crossed modules of Lie groups, and best done with a computer algebra program.

-The Čech cocycles and coboundaries can be derived in a number of ways.
-Most cumbersome would be to consider weak 3-functors between the Čech groupoid and the delooping trigroupoid of $\caG$ and the natural transformations between these.
+We note that the group-valued components of gauge and higher gauge transformations will automatically form the Čech cocycles of a principal 3-bundle.
+The latter can be directly derived e.g.~by using weak 3-functors between the Čech groupoid and the delooping trigroupoid of $\caG$.
 Much simpler would be to consider the simplicial Lie group corresponding to $\caG$ and to describe a principal 3-bundle as a twisted Cartesian product, cf.~\cite{May:book:1967} for the general discussion.
-This description, however, contains a number of redundancies that make the computation rather lengthy.
+This description, however, contains a number of redundancies that would make the computation rather lengthy.

-Since the existence of Čech cocycles is clear by abstract nonsense, we can follow a naive computational approach and simply deform the known cocycle conditions of an ordinary principal bundle.
-That is, we consider a $\{g_{ab}\}\in C^{1,0}(\sigma,\sfG)$ and introduce an $\{h_{abc}\}\in C^{2,0}(\sigma,\sfH)$ to deform the usual cocycle relation $g_{ab}g_{bc}=g_{ac}$ to\footnote{We could have chosen a different position to insert $\sft(h_{abc})$.
-This would have led to different, but ultimately equivalent cocycle relations.}